KxSystems/docs/docs/cloud/aws/index.md

 As long as the speed of deployment and ease of use is coupled with similar or _good enough_ runtime performance, EC2 can be a serious contender for hosting your market data.

-## :fontawesome-solid-user: Author

-Glenn Wright, Systems Architect, KX, has 30+ years of experience within the high-performance computing industry.
-He has worked for several software and systems vendors where he has focused on the architecture, design and implementation of extreme performance solutions.
-At KX, Glenn supports partners and solutions vendors to further exploit the industry- leading performance and enterprise aspects of kdb+.

 ## In-house vs EC2